itsphily/qualitative_coding_agent/aider spec templates/aider_spec_modify_pdf_cleaner_for_file.md

 What function do you want to CREATE or UPDATE?
 What are details you want to add to drive the code changes?
 ```

+send_to_clean_node Takes chunks of text (stored in state['chunks_dict']) and prepares them to be sent for cleaning/processing

+I have to change this logic from sending each chunk with it's number to each file with the dictionnary of chunk number: chunk name

+instead of having subgraphs based on chunk number, we will have subgraphs based on file name.